 The BlueStar Business Advisory Board (“BBAB”) is a forum for experienced professionals to provide BlueStar with high-level advice and perspective, assisting us in executing our mission: to develop investment research and strategies that provide global investors with efficient access to the full range of Israeli asset classes.
 Members provide insight on our strategic alternatives, financial decisions, and tactical options.
 The Advisory Board also serves as a consultation group for the discussion of new product development and the marketing and positioning of BlueStar’s products and capabilities.
 Members include investment product innovators, experienced asset management professionals, current and former fiduciaries/investment committee members, legal experts and academics, industry-specific experts, and seasoned exchange/trading community executives.
 The Board meets semi-annually.

-Steve Wallenstein is a Professor of the Practice at the Robert H. Smith School of Business and he is also director of the Directors’ Institute at the Smith School, an ongoing series to address the corporate governance failures of diligence, ethics and controls in corporate America.
-Wallenstein is a recognized expert in corporate governance and best practices for publicly traded companies in the US and abroad.
-From 1998 to 2009 he was a faculty member at the Fuqua School of Business and Duke Law School, founded the Duke Directors’ Education Institute (DEI) in 2002, and established the Duke Global Capital Markets Center (GCMC) in 1998, a collaborative venture between Fuqua and Duke Law.
+Steve Wallenstein recently retired a Professor of the Practice at the Robert H. Smith School of Business and as director of the Directors’ Institute at the Smith School, an ongoing series to address the challenges of corporate governance and imperative of diligence, ethics and controls in corporate America.
+Professor Wallenstein is a recognized expert in corporate governance and best practices for publicly traded companies in the US and abroad.
+From 1998 to 2009 he was a faculty member at the Fuqua School of Business and Duke Law School, founded the Duke Directors’ Education Institute in 2002, and established the Duke Global Capital Markets Center (GCMC) in 1998, a collaborative venture between Fuqua and Duke Law.

-Wallenstein is also an expert on emerging markets, having spent fifteen years as Senior Counsel and Senior Investment Officer at the International Finance Corporation in Washington D.C.
+Wallenstein is also an expert on emerging markets, having spent fifteen years as Senior Counsel and Senior Investment Officer at the International Finance Corporation arm of the World Bank in Washington D.C.
 He was responsible for structuring and negotiating international project finance, privatizations and capital markets transactions in Eastern Europe, Latin America and Asia.

 Salo Aizenberg is the President of Downtown Investment Advisory (DIA), a Registered Investment Advisory firm that provides customized investment solutions to individuals and institutions, with a focus on private foundations.
 DIA was founded by Mr. Aizenberg in October 2013 after a 19-year career in institutional finance and investing.